Thaparoshan143/cpp-httplib/Readme.md

 ```bash
 openssl req -new -key key.pem -out csr.pem
 ```
+Fill the required information in cli.. (like, country, state, email, etc..)

 3. Generate self signed certificate
 ```bash
 openssl x509 -req -days 365 -in csr.pem -signkey key.pem -out cert.pem
 ```

+> [!Note]
+> All the params (or flags) are modifiable as per need..